oroinc/documentation/backend/api/actions.rst

 .. note:: The ``identifier_only`` tag attribute is not supported if the ``collection`` tag attribute equals ``true``.
 All processors intended for the modification of collections are executed when loading primary entities and entities in to-many associations, even if only identifier field is requested.

+.. note:: The |ValueTransformer| can be used in ``customize_loaded_data`` processors to convert a value
+          to a format suitable for the API response.

 .. _customize-form-data-action:

 customize\_form\_data Action